Anuradha-Agrawal-07/Genz-Chatbot/README.md

 The cutest AI chatbot with multiple personalities that'll make you go "no cap, this is bussin!" 🔥

 ## ✨ What is Pookie Mimi? ✨
-Pookie Mimi is not just another boring chatbot - she's your new digital bestie who can switch vibes faster than you can say "slay queen!" 👑 With 6 unique personalities and image captioning powers, she's here to serve looks and conversations 24/7!
+Pookie Mimi is not just another boring chatbot - she's your new digital bestie who can switch vibes faster than you can say "slay queen!" 👑 With 6 unique personalities and vibe checking powers, she's here to serve looks and conversations 24/7!

 ## 🌟 Features That'll Make You Say "PERIODT!" 🌟
 ### 🎭 6 Iconic Personalities